deepaksaldanha/EDA/README.md

-This repository contains the list of EDA projects that I have worked on
+This repository contains subfolders with the list of EDA projects that I have worked on

 The projects include:
 - [Wines](https://github.com/deepaksaldanha/EDA/tree/main/Wines "Wines")